WordPress/twentytwentytwo/README.md

 # Twenty Twenty-Two
-The development repository of the WordPress default theme for 2022.
+The development repository for the default theme that will ship alongside WordPress 5.9.

 ## About
 Twenty Twenty-Two is designed to be the most flexible default theme ever created for WordPress.
 It's built for full site editing first as a [block theme](https://developer.wordpress.org/block-editor/how-to-guides/themes/block-theme-overview/).
 The theme aims to ship with as little CSS as possible: our goal is for all theme styles to be configured through theme.json and editable through Global Styles.
 The theme development team will work closely with [Gutenberg](https://github.com/wordpress/gutenberg) contributors to build design tools in the block editor that enable this goal.